FabrizioBrancati/SwiftyBot/README.md

 - Install [Vapor Toolbox](https://github.com/vapor/toolbox) (Optional)
 - Set a secret key in `secrets/app.json`
 - Enable TLS (You can use [Let's Encrypt](https://letsencrypt.org))
-- Use Apache or nginx as a reverse proxy
+- Use Apache or nginx as reverse proxy
 - Create a Telegram bot with [BotFather](https://telegram.me/botfather)
 - Use Supervisor to ensure your bot is always running

-If you need more help through this steps for the Telegram bot you can check _[How to create a Telegram bot with Swift using Vapor on Ubuntu / macOS](https://www.fabriziobrancati.com/SwiftyBot)_ blog post.
+If you need more help through this steps, you can read _[How to create a Telegram bot with Swift using Vapor on Ubuntu / macOS](https://www.fabriziobrancati.com/SwiftyBot)_ blog post.

 ### Messenger
 - Install Swift on your computer / server
 - Install [Vapor Toolbox](https://github.com/vapor/toolbox) (Optional)
 - Set a secret key in `secrets/app.json`
 - Enable TLS (You can use [Let's Encrypt](https://letsencrypt.org))
-- Use Apache or nginx as a reverse proxy
+- Use Apache or nginx as reverse proxy
 - Create a Facebook App and Page
 - Get a Page access token and add it to `secrets/app.json`
 - Use Supervisor to ensure your bot is always running

+If you need more help through this steps, you can read _[How to create a Messenger bot with Swift](https://www.fabriziobrancati.com/SwiftyBot-2)_ blog post.

 Documentation
 =============